redhat-developer/odo/USAGE_DATA.md

 If the user has consented to `odo` collecting usage data, the following data will be collected when a command is executed -

+* Command Name
+* Command Duration
-* command's ID
+* Command Success
-* command's duration time
-* command's pseudonymized error message and error type (in case of failure)
+* Pseudonymized error message and error type (in case of failure)
-* whether the command was run from a terminal
+* Whether the command was run from a terminal
+* `odo` version in use

+In addition to this, the following data about user's identity is also noted -
 * OS type
-* `odo` version in use

-Note that these commands do not include `--help` commands.
-We do not collect data about help commands.
+* Timezone
+* Locale

 ###  Enable/Disable preference